Alton1998/CoronoVirus-Image-Project/Project_Contents.md

 14. Output layer: This is a fully connected layer whose input size is 1x50 and output is 1x3.

 The activation used throughout except in the output layer is ReLU.

+### Training

+#### CNN

+We run the training for the CNN model we have designed for about 30 epochs, but the model doesn't necessary train for 30 epochs since we add an early stopping condition i.e. training is stopped as soon as validation loss exceeds the training loss.
+In addition to early stopping we have dropout layers in place which prevent overfitting.

 ## References
 - [1]. ist COVID, W. What is COVID-19?.